Mark Leno

-Mark Leno (born September 24, 1951) is an American politician who served in the California State Senate until November 2016.
-A Democrat, he represented the 11th Senate district, which includes San Francisco and portions of San Mateo County.
-Before the 2010 redistricting, he represented the 3rd Senate district.
+Mark Leno (born September 24, 1951) is an American politician who served consecutively in both houses of the California State Legislature from 2002 to 2016.
+A Democrat, he represented the 11th Senate district, which includes San Francisco and portions of San Mateo County, from 2012 to 2016.
+Until the 2010 redistricting came into effect, he represented the 3rd Senate district (2008–2012).
+Prior to being elected to the State Senate in 2008, Leno served in the California State Assembly, representing the 13th district.

 A member of the California Legislative LGBT Caucus, Leno was the first openly gay man elected to the State Senate.
 He was previously one of the first two openly gay men (along with John Laird) to serve in the California State Assembly.

-Before being elected to the State Senate in 2008, Leno served in the California State Assembly, representing the 13th Assembly District.
-Before his time in the Legislature, he served as a member of the San Francisco Board of Supervisors between 1998 and 2002.
-Leno is the owner of Budget Signs Inc., a small business, and was a candidate in the San Francisco mayoral special election, which was held June 5, 2018.
+Before his time in the Legislature, he served as a member of the San Francisco Board of Supervisors from 1998 to 2002.
+Leno is the owner of Budget Signs Inc., a small business; following his departure from the Legislature he was a candidate in the 2018 San Francisco mayoral special election, which he narrowly lost to London Breed.

 Early life and education

 Leno is the grandson of Russian Jewish immigrants.
 A native of Milwaukee, Wisconsin, he attended Nicolet High School and later the University of Colorado at Boulder.
 He was valedictorian of his graduating class at the American College in Jerusalem, where he earned his Bachelor of Arts degree.
 Leno also spent two years in rabbinical studies at Hebrew Union College in New York.
-Afterward, he moved to San Francisco on the invitation of his sister.
+Afterward, he moved to San Francisco on the invitation of his sister (Jamie Leno Zimron).
 He lived his first four years in the Tenderloin before moving to the Noe Valley neighborhood.

 In 1978, Leno started Budget Signs as owner and operator.
 The business incorporated in 1982.
 Working with his life partner, Douglas Jackson, the business continued to grow and their involvement in community affairs steadily expanded.
 Jackson died from complications related to AIDS in 1990.